 (The King Center Archive)

-I cannot say, but I do know this: whatever my grandfather may have thought of King’s impassioned plea, like the clergy King referenced in his letter, my grandfather was silent on the issue of segregation.
+I cannot say, but I do know this: whatever my grandfather may have thought of King's impassioned plea, like the clergy King referenced in his letter, my grandfather was silent on the issue of segregation.
 In truth, my grandfather was silent on every issue save one: the saving of souls.
 My grandfather was distinctly concerned with the next life, not this one.
 His interest was in shepherding the unfaithful to God.
 (It was one of his greatest heartbreaks that he could not convince me or my sister to accept Jesus Christ as our personal savior.)
-Hard as it is to fathom given where and when he lived, I don’t think he thought much about what was happening in the world around him – even though a lot was happening in Birmingham in 1963.
+Hard as it is to fathom given where and when he lived, I don't know if he thought much about what was happening in the world around him – even though a lot was happening in Birmingham in 1963.

 “I have been disappointed with the church.
 I do not say that as one of those negative critics who can always find something wrong with the church.
 I say it as a minister of the gospel who loves the church, who was nurtured in its bosom, who has been sustained by its Spiritual blessings, and who will remain true to it as long as the cord of life shall lengthen.

 I had the strange feeling when I was suddenly catapulted into the leadership of the bus protest in Montgomery several years ago that we would have the support of the white church.
 I felt that the white ministers, priests, and rabbis of the South would be some of our strongest allies.
 Instead, some few have been outright opponents, refusing to understand the freedom movement and misrepresenting its leaders; all too many others have been more cautious than courageous and have remained silent behind the anesthetizing security of stained-glass windows.